uzairlatif90/AirIceRayTracing/README.md

 - SingleRayAirIceRefraction_wROOTGr.C : It is the same as the above script except that the only difference is that it makes plots of the ray path in ROOT.

+- Air2IceRayTracing.C : This script does the same thing as SingleRayAirIceRefraction.C but the only difference is that it calculates the launch angle itself given a point in air and a point in ice.
+So it will calculate the whole path for you if you just tell it the coordinates of those two points.

+  - It takes in as arguments the Tx height in air, horizontal distance btw Tx in air and Rx in ice, height of the ice layer and depth of the antenna or Rx in ice.
+It traces the ray for this particular configuration and then prints out the total horizontal distance that was travelled by the ray above the ice and inside the ice.
+It also makes a text file called "RayPathinAirnIce.txt" which contains the x (distance), y (height) values (in m) of the ray path as it traverses through the atmosphere and ice.

+- Air2IceRayTracing_wROOTplot.C : It is the same as the above script except that the only difference is that it makes plots of the ray path in ROOT.

 - Atmosphere.dat: This file has been generated with GDAS tool that comes with CORSIKA.
 The command that was used to generate this file was: ./gdastool -t 1533600000 -o Atmosphere.dat -c -89.9588 -109.794 -m -5 -v -g

   - These are the coordinates for the ARA2 station at the South Pole.